What to do if you think that you have found a meteorite

 1. Please, do not contact me until you have done the Self-Test Check-List.

 2. Do not call me on the telephone.
 Do not send me your phone number or WhatsApp number.
-I do not answer or respond to telephone calls about meteorites.
-I am not going to call you back.
+I am not going to call you back and I will not talk to you on the telephone about meteorites.
 Why?
-(1) I cannot identify meteorites over the telephone.
+(1) I do not like telephones.
+(2) I cannot identify meteorites over the telephone.
 Nobody can.
-There is nothing that you can tell me on the phone that will lead me to conclude that your rock might be a meteorite.
-Do the Self-Test Check-List and email photos.
-(2) I am hard of hearing and will probably not understand you.
+There is absolutely nothing that you can tell me on the phone that will lead me to conclude that your rock might be a meteorite.
+Do the Self-Test Check-List, email photos to me, and tell me why you think it is a meteorite.
+(3) I am hard of hearing and will probably not understand you.

 3. Do not send a letter.
 If you send a letter, I probably will not answer it because it takes too much time.
 Also, the address on my website is my old work address.
 I am retired and seldom check my old work mailbox.